rdf-connect/LDES-Solid-Server/README.md

 With Linked Data Event Streams, consumers can replicate and stay in sync with a stream of RDF data.

 LDES uses the [TREE](https://treecg.github.io/specification/) specification, which enables API developers to define relations between HTTP resources.
-A collection of items can be fragmented and these fragments can be interlinked.
+A collection of items is divided into interlinked fragments.
-A well known example is to paging, but with fragments can describe what elements can be found by following the link to another page.
+A well-known example is paging, but fragments can describe what elements can be found by following the link to another page.

-## Structure

-The Community Solid Server uses [ComponentsJs](https://github.com/LinkedSoftwareDependencies/Components.js) extensively, this is carried through here.

-### Views

-The ldes-solid-server can host multiple view on the same data.
-The user has to define what views are exposed on what path.
-To understand a specific  view, the ldes-server checks the database for additional information.
-If no information is found about that view, no view is set up.

-### Timestamp path

-Timestamp paths are a special fragmentation that is used widely.
-Enable timestamp path fragmentations in the config.

 ## Setup